IceWM FAQ and Howto

 Can I have icons on the desktop?

-Sure, but not from IceWM.
-Again, this is desktop environment work, but usually done by the respective file managers, since they already know about MIME types, file endings and such.
+This is desktop environment work, but usually done by the respective file managers, since they already know about MIME types, file endings and such.
 IceWM users usually use idesk, dfm, rox, kfm or gmc.
+Set MinimizeToDesktop=1 for icons on the desktop from minimized applications.

 My background is ignored?